USDepin//USDfil

 Protocol Yield

-The protocol generates yield from three sources: basis management, futures funding rates, and protocol redemption fees, all of which contribute to an insurance fund that whose reservers will be attested to chain.
+The protocol currently generates yield from three sources: basis management, futures funding rates, and spot GLIF yield.

-• Futures funding rates: Funding rates collected from futures contracts typically yield an annual percentage rate (APR) of 5-30%, also benefiting the insurance fund.
+Futures funding rates: Funding rates collected from futures contracts typically yield an annual percentage rate (APR) of 4-30%, also benefiting an insurance fund.

-• User yield.
-The protocol plans to switch on user yield in Q4 2024.
-The historical protocol yield for the past 1 year (to August 2024) has averaged 15.08%:
+User yield.
+Currently, yield contributes to reserves and insurance fund.
+Soon the USDfil DAO plans to switch on user yield.
+This will happen via the staked USDfil token, sUSDfil, around Q4 2024.
+The historical protocol yield for the past 1 year (to August 2024) has averaged 15.1%:

 Risks

-• Collateralization.
-The protocol operates without leverage, and the USDfil token is fully collateralized, ensuring 1-to-1 backing.
+Collateralization.
+The protocol operates without leverage.
+The USDfil token is fully collateralized, ensuring 1-to-1 backing.

-• Sustained negative funding rates: The futures funding rate by design exhibits mean-reverision property for the delta between futures and spot prices.
+Sustained negative funding rates.
+The futures funding rate by design exhibit a mean-reversion property for the delta between futures and spot prices.
 The current USDfil design tolerates sustained average negative short funding rates of -8%.
-Historically funding rates sit between approximately positive 10-30%.
+Historically the premium for perpetual shorts on Filecoin sits between approximately positive 4-30%.

-• Smart Contract Risk.
-Rigorous audits are employed to mitigate risks associated with smart contracts.
+Smart Contract Risk.
+Periodic and upgrade audits will be employed to mitigate risks associated with smart contracts.

-• Market Volatility.
+Market Volatility.
 In scenarios where the FIL price significantly rises, the net position might become under-hedged.
-This is actively controlled by augmenting future contracts when reaching preset thresholds that are continuously monitored.
+This is actively controlled by augmenting future contracts when reaching preset thresholds that are continuously monitored, and the risk is minimized by not using leverage.
 See more details in the Protocol Rebalancing section.

-• Withdrawal Queue.
-Due to Filecoin’s finality protocols, withdrawals are not immediate.
-Upon redemption of USDfil, users receive an rFIL receipt, which is exchangeable one-for-one with FIL within (typically) one hour.
+Withdrawal Queue.
+Due to Filecoin’s finality protocols, withdrawals are not currently instant.
+Upon redemption of USDfil, users receive an rFIL receipt, which is exchangeable one-for-one with FIL within one hour with current finality.
+UX is smoothened with a limited withdrawal buffer that enables immediate withdrawals, which are replenished when hedged positions are closed.

-• Regulatory risk.
-The protocol cannot accept users from the United States or sanctioned counties.
+Regulatory risk.
+The protocol cannot accept users from the United States, sanctioned or otherwise restricted countries listed on the protocol interface website.

 Protocol Rebalancing